nemtrif/utfcpp/README.md

 #### utf8::find_invalid

 Available in version 3.0 and later.
-Requires a C++ 11 compliant compiler.
+Prior to 4.0 it required a C++ 11 compiler; the requirement is lifted with 4.0

 Detects an invalid sequence within a UTF-8 string.